Muhammad-Daniyal-Jawad1/Chess-Web-App/README.md

 # Chess-Web-App

-Built in collaboration with Sarmad Siddique and Ahmed Shaheer
+Built in Collaboration with Sarmad Siddique and Ahmed Shaheer